Simple Swaps for Better Blood Sugar

 Lower environmental toxins

-A great resource to help you start making changes to what you use on a daily basis is the Environmental Working Group website.
-In general, keep scents to a minimum, focus on what you put on your body as much as what you put in it, store food in glass instead of plastics, and cook in traditional pans instead of non-stick.
+Awareness is starting to increase when it comes to the impact environmental toxins can have on your health.
+Things like obesogens and persistent organic pollutants can negatively impact your hormones and can lower the functioning of your cells.
+A great resource to start making changes to what you use on a daily basis is the Environmental Working Group website.
+In general, keep scents to a minimum, focus on what you put on your body as much as what you put in, store food in glass instead of plastics and cook in traditional pans instead of non-stick.

 Include aerobic, strength training and stretching into your weekly routine